 HIV/AIDS still represents one of the most severe public health burdens in low and middle income countries.
-According to UNAIDS an estimate of 33.4 million people were living with HIV at the end of 2007 (http://www.who.int/hiv/data/2009_global_summary.gif) and the disease is considered pandemic by the WHO.
+According to UNAIDS an estimated ~37 million people were living with HIV in 2016.

 As there is still no cure for AIDS, research into an HIV vaccine is one of several approaches to reduce the global burden of AIDS, in addition to antiviral treatment and the promotion of safe sex.